dronefly-garden/dronefly/docs/dronefly.rst

 Dronefly cog repository
 -----------------------

-Dronefly is both the bot itself, based on `Red Discord Bot<https://github.com/Cog-Creators/Red-DiscordBot>`__ and also the name of the approved repository for the bot at GitHub, providing the components that interact with sites of interest to its users, such as iNaturalist.
-While some users, and particularly developers, may have an interest in the repository, most users will just want to use the bot on Discord.
+Dronefly bot is based on `Red Discord Bot<https://github.com/Cog-Creators/Red-DiscordBot>`__ but it is also the name of the approved by Red cog repository for the bot on GitHub.
+The latter provides the components that interact with sites of interest to its users, such as iNaturalist.

+While some developers and some users may have an interest in the repository, most will find it simplest to just use the bot on Discord.
 You don't need to download anything from this site to do that.

-If you do want to install the cogs, see the Installation instructions below.
+If you do want to run your own bot with the cogs from Dronefly repository on it, see the Installation instructions below.

 User Guide - iNaturalist (inatcog)
 ----------------------------------